Narrative History of Olin Park & Turville Point Conservation Park

 In 1881, the former Lakeside House property was rented from Henry Turvill by the Wisconsin Sunday School Assembly.
 A large tent was set up on the property that summer for the first of what became many years of two week gatherings which provided a mix of spiritual and intellectual lectures and outdoor recreational activities.
 In 1882 Henry Turvill sold the former Lakeside House property to the Wisconsin Sunday School Assembly.
 A large wooden pavilion replaced the tent and additional structures were built on the property.
-The property became known as the Monona Lake Assembly and quickly became a popular destination each summer on the South shore of Lake Monona.
+The property became known as the Monona Lake Assembly and quickly became a popular destination each summer on the south shore of Lake Monona.

 In 1895, the wooden pavilion was replaced by a 160 foot diameter circular auditorium with a seating capacity of 5000 people.
 This auditorium was built by J. H. Findorff and was one of the famous contractor's first major construction projects.
 The unique structure had no interior columns to obstruct the view.
 Most of the perimeter of the structure was fitted with huge garage door type openings.
-The wooden doors were probably mounted with counterweights and opened by lifting them straight up much like an old double hung window.
+The wooden doors were probably mounted with counterweights and opened by lifting them straight up much like the bottom sash of an old double hung window.
 This allowed light and fresh air into the structure when lectures were held but retained the capability to close up the structure in inclement weather and over the winter months.